Global plastic pollution treaty: Formats of negotiations

 Besides these formal formats of negotiations delegates and observers were able to participate in side events, press conferences and so on.

 Content

 Members agreed that the treaty should be international in scope, legally binding, and address the full life cycle of plastics, including their design, production, and disposal.
 It has been argued that chemicals contained in plastics such as additives, processing aids, and unintentionally added substances need to be addressed too.

 The Earth Negotiations Bulletin provided a daily overview of the proceeding of negotiations.

+Criticism of the treaty proceedings

+Different aspects of the treaty process were criticized, for example the repeated failure to conclude the process in the projected time period, differences in the member states' capacity to send delegates, and the strong presence of industry lobbyists.
+Reforms of the treaty process are demanded by researchers demanding evidence-based decision making and a meaningful inclusion of civil society.
+Some researchers suggested to move global negotiations out of the UNEP framework, to allow countries who want to obtain a strong treaty to establish their own rules of procedures.

 Support for the treaty

 In the lead-up to UNEA-5.2, the majority of UN member states had expressed their support for a global treaty.
 During the treaty negotiations the High Ambition Coalition to End Plastic Pollution formed with the goal to obtain an ambitious treaty text.

 Other groups making public declarations about the need for a treaty included the business sector, civil society, indigenous peoples, workers, trade unions, waste pickers and scientists.

 Greenpeace activists hung banners stating "Big Oil Polluting Inside" and "Plastic Treaty Not For Sale" from the entrance to the Palais the Nations and sprayed the road black to point out industry influence.

 The artist Benjamin Von Wong installed an art piece at the Palais de Nations as "a public call for world leaders to finalize an ambitious treaty".